jayzes/wedding-website/_sections/schedule_logistics.md

 We look forward to letting loose with with our family and closest friends!
 While we love your children, we regrettably are only able to accommodate adults at our ceremony and reception.
-We would be thrilled to suggest options for childcare during the evening.
+[Care 4 Kids](http://www.babysittinginvail.com/){:target="blank"} offers childcare options, and we would be thrilled to provide additional suggestions for childcare during the evening.